 Professor Sun sees financial empowerment as a vitally important piece of social work training.
 “Beneath all issues with low-income individuals is the need for financial stability,” she said.
 DCA Commissioner Jonathan Mintz, who spoke at CUSSW on Wednesday (January 30), has a good way of putting it: he likes to call financial empowerment the “supervitamin” that strengthens other social services, be it foster care, low-income housing, food banks, homeless shelters or related interventions.
 Watch Commissioner Mintz’s address on YouTube.

 “The biggest challenge in developing a course on this topic for social work students,” said Sun, “is getting the word out.”

-“Once students hear about our work, the class and the SEA field placements, they are pretty excited,” she said.
+“Once students hear about our work, the class and the SEA practicum placements, they are pretty excited,” she said.

 In particular, they are receptive to the idea that the training can open doors to many employment opportunities.
 “Someone who receives this training can do anything!” said Professor Sun.
 She went on: